-Mission-critical facilities face increasing threats from cyberattacks, ransomware, and data corruption.
-To ensure data integrity and business continuity, organizations implement Cyber Recovery Vault Architecture, a secure backup and recovery solution designed to protect essential data from cyber threats [19].
+Mission-critical facilities face increasing threats from cvberattacks. ransomware. and data corruption.
+To ensure data integrity and business organizations implement continuity, Cyber Recovery Vault Architecture, a secure backup and recovery solution designed to protect essential data from cyber threats.[19]
 This architecture operates with an Automated Operational Air Gap, which isolates backup data from the primary network, preventing attackers from accessing or modifying critical information shown in Figure 1.
-The system follows a structured process: syncing data from the data center, creating secure copies, locking backups to prevent unauthorized changes, and analyzing stored data for threats.
+The system follows a structured process: Syncing data from the data center, creating secure copies, locking backups to prevent unauthorized changes, and analyzing stored data for threats.
 In case of an attack, organizations can recover clean data, ensuring minimal downtime and business disruption.